Who we are

 Our mission

-We exists to empower people with a wide range of learning and associated disabilities in County Mayo, to live full and satisfied lives as equal citizens.
+We exist to empower people with a wide range of neurodiverse needs in County Mayo, to live full and satisfied lives as equal citizens.

 We achieve this through the provision of a comprehensive range of innovative services and supports.